-3 Specifically, the Commission used the eligibility criteria set out in sections 6.1.1(a) to (d) of the Application Guide, applicable to all applicants; in sections 6.1.2(a) to (c), applicable to all project types; and in sections 6.1.3(j) to (l), applicable to satellite projects.
+2 Specifically, the Commission used the eligibility criteria set out in sections 6.1.1(a) to (d) of the Application Guide, applicable to all applicants; in sections 6.1.2(a) to (c), applicable to all project types; and in sections 6.1.3(g) and 6.1.3(i), applicable to mobile wireless projects.

-4 The assessment criteria set out in the Application Guide in sections 6.2.1(a) to (d) apply to all project types, and those set out in sections 6.2.2(n) to (r) apply to satellite projects specifically.
+3 The assessment criteria set out in the Application Guide in sections 6.2.1(a) to (d) apply to all project types, and those set out in sections 6.2.2(k) and 6.2.2(l) apply to mobile wireless projects specifically.

 - 17. The assessment criteria applicable to all project types include (i) the technical merit of a project, (ii) the financial viability of a project, (iii) the level of funding from other sources, and (iv) community consultation and level of involvement.
-These criteria establish a high threshold to help ensure that the funded project is viable (in the present case, that KNet will provide telecommunications services through a satellite network that will enable the communities of Fort Severn First Nation and Peawanuck First Nation in Northern Ontario to maintain their current Internet services until a planned capital project to build fibre Internet infrastructure is complete). - 18.
-In assessing the technical merit of a project, the Commission takes into account the project's feasibility (i.e. the appropriateness of the network technology and infrastructure), scalability (i.e. the technical ability of the project to meet or exceed the universal service objective using the proposed infrastructure), sustainability (i.e. the short- and long-term viability of the chosen technology), and resiliency (i.e. the proposed network's capacity to maintain acceptable levels of service during network failures).
-Based on these factors, the Commission finds that Keewaytinook Okimakanak's project is technically sound and capable of delivering the envisioned service.
+These criteria establish a high threshold to help ensure that the funded project is viable (in the present case, that RCCI will bring mobile wireless service that meets the universal service objective to Highway 37, which will provide approximately 70 km of new wireless mobile coverage). - 18.
+In assessing the technical merit of a project, the Commission takes into account the project's feasibility (i.e., the appropriateness of the network technology and infrastructure), scalability (i.e., the technical ability of the project to meet or exceed the universal service objective using the proposed infrastructure), sustainability (i.e., the short- and long-term viability of the chosen technology), and resiliency (i.e., the proposed network's capacity to maintain acceptable levels of service during network failures).
+Based on these factors, the Commission finds that RCCI's project is technically sound and capable of delivering speeds consistent with the universal service objective.
+The proposed project is also capable of delivering the envisioned service and is scalable and resilient.
 In addition, the project will implement widely adopted and supported technologies with good long-term sustainability. - 19.
 In assessing the financial viability of a project, the Commission examines the project's net present value, internal rate of return, and business plan, including the risk assessment and risk mitigation plan.
 The Commission also considers the potential financial success of the proposed project, as well as the project's long-term financial viability and sustainability.
-The Commission finds Keewaytinook Okimakanak's project to be financially sound and the proposed project costs to be reasonable. - 20.
-With respect to the level of funding from other sources, the Commission considers that Keewaytinook Okimakanak has made a significant commitment of its own funds to the project and finds that the cost per household to the Broadband Fund is reasonable for the project. - 21.
+The Commission finds RCCI's project to be financially sound and the proposed project costs to be reasonable. - 20.
+With respect to the level of funding from other sources, the Commission considers that RCCI has made a commitment of its own funds to the project and finds that the cost is reasonable for the project. - 21.
 In Call 3, the Commission placed an increased emphasis on meaningful consultation with affected communities.
-As a result, in the assessment of Keewaytinook Okimakanak's project, significant weight was accorded to the evidence of meaningful engagement.
-The Commission considered the quality of Keewaytinook Okimakanak's consultations with affected communities and the level of demonstrated community support at the assessment stage.
-The applicant works with partner Indigenous communities to create a community-owned network in Northern Ontario.
-Each Indigenous community within the applicant's serving area owns or controls their local network infrastructure.
-One of the two communities, Fort Severn First Nation (which is the most northern and remote community within the applicant's serving territory), provided a letter supporting Keewaytinook Okimakanak's application. - 22.
-Finally, as with the eligibility criteria, certain assessment criteria apply to specific types of projects.
-The assessment criteria for satellite projects include (i) the current gap with respect to the availability of universal service objective-level services (i.e. how far the broadband services that are currently offered in the eligible satellite-dependent community are from the universal service objective), (ii) the proposed level of service (i.e. the level of broadband Internet access service to be offered to customers with the increased satellite transport capacity), (iii) the cost per household (i.e. how low the overall Broadband Fund cost would be per household to be served in the eligible geographic area), and (iv) retail service pricing and offers (i.e. what the monthly prices would be for subscribers and how varied the Internet service package options would be compared to those offered in Iqaluit, Nunavut).
+As a result, in the assessment of RCCI's project, significant weight was accorded to the evidence of meaningful engagement.
+The Commission considered the extent of RCCI's consultations with affected communities and the level of demonstrated community support at the assessment stage. - 22.
+RCCI provided evidence of direct notification to all affected communities and provided letters of support from the Chiefs of the Tahltan Band Council and the Iskut Band Council, which represent communities that could be impacted by the proposed project along Highway 37.
+These letters noted that the Tahltan territory is located in a remote region with challenging geography, and along a major transportation corridor that serves as a vital hub for economic activity.
+The Iskut Band Council highlighted that cellular connectivity would bring significant benefits to the region, including in areas such as health, safety, education, social and economic development, and environmental protection.